Skip to main content

 By stimulating the body’s endogenous production of Growth Hormone (GH), these peptides initiate a cascade of physiological changes that intersect directly with the systems that manage and metabolize estrogen.

 The relationship between Growth Hormone and estrogen is a complex, bidirectional conversation, primarily orchestrated within the liver.
-The liver is the main site of production for 1 (IGF-1), the primary mediator of GH’s effects.
+The liver is the main site of production for Insulin-like Growth Factor 1 (IGF-1), the primary mediator of GH’s effects.
 It is also the central processing hub for metabolizing and clearing sex hormones, including estrogen.

 When peptide therapies like Sermorelin, CJC-1295, or Tesamorelin are administered, they prompt the pituitary gland to release GH in a pulsatile manner that mimics the body’s natural rhythms.
 This surge of GH travels to the liver, placing new demands on its metabolic machinery and altering its biochemical priorities.